 The closest to Wyze you can possibly get, is the Arlo Essentials Wireless Security Camera.
 It not only features a compact, wireless design that’s weatherproof, but also offers both local and cloud storage – and they do this without the need for a Base Station.

-Google Nest has an outdoor cam as well.
+Google Nest has an outdoor security camera as well.
 However, it only offers cloud storage, not local storage.
 So it compares more closely to Ring and Logitech.

 Even though the Base Station is far from a crowd pleaser, it’s hard to ignore that Wyze may be onto something by implementing its use.